CoolZeroNL/Ansible-AWX/USING_SAML_WITH_ANSIBLE_TOWER.md

 Getting AWX to interoperate with IBM Cloud Identity SAML requires both systems to have values from each other.

-# Interdependence of AWX and IBM Cloud Identity
 ## Defined in AWX, needed by IBM Cloud Identity:

 - Provider ID